 How To Cope With Panic Attacks

-Panic attacks are difficult to live with, especially when you have trouble anticipating what will trigger an attack.
-When you have a panic attack your body and mind react so severely that you may lose touch with what is going on around you.
-When the fear and stress response of a panic attack takes over it can be difficult to regain control over your mind and body.
-Fortunately, there are exercises that you can learn to help you minimize and even stop a panic attack in some cases.
+When you have a panic attack, your body and mind may feel overwhelmed, and it could cause you to have difficulty interacting with or noticing your immediate environment.
+When the fear and stress response of a panic attack takes over, it can be difficult to regain control over your mind and body.
+However, there are exercises that you can learn to help you minimize and even stop a panic attack in some cases.
 These exercises include the following:

 Focus On Your Breathing